ShmueLorber/Qlustering/README.md

 Data are encoded into quantum state vectors and propagated through a pretrained network, where transport dynamics enhance the separation between data groups.
 This coherence-assisted approach avoids explicit gate-based quantum operations, offering an efficient and hardware-feasible alternative to distance- or kernel-based clustering methods.

-## Usage
+##Usage
-Run the main script: Qlustering_example
+Run the main script:
+Qlustering_example
-Adjust parameters in config.m to:
+Adjust network parameters directly in the code.

-Select dataset type
+Select the dataset type using the following scripts:
-Change network architecture
-Modify clustering settings
+OverlapWaveFunctionGenerator.m – generates the overlap-controlled wavefunction dataset (the first dataset presented in the paper).
+IPRgenerator.m – creates the localization dataset based on the Inverse Participation Ratio (IPR).
+QM9_featureExtraction.py – extracts molecules from the QM9 dataset and computes their SID (Sorted Interatomic Distances), used as input to the Qlustering algorithm.
+Use this code to save a matlab file of the data set and then extract it to Qlustering_example iris.m – loads the Iris dataset.
+Modify the code to include or exclude specific features: [sepal length, sepal width, petal length, petal width].

-To run the k means algorithm used in the paper, use Kmeans_iris.m
+To reproduce the classical baseline used in the paper, run:
+Kmeans_example.m
 ## Requirements
 MATLAB R2024b or later
 Statistics and Machine Learning Toolbox